campa-consortium/pals/source/element-kinds.md

     ...
 ```

-Besides using a `UnionEle` when elements overlap physically, the other ways of handling this
+Besides using a `UnionEle` when elements overlap physically, the other way of handling this
 situation is to position elements in a beamline to overlap using the [`placement`](#s:placement)
 construct or to use [`superposition`](#s:superposition).